jbaines-r7/dellicious/README.md

 [!]
 Clean exit! o7
 ```

+## Artifacts

+This does leave artifacts on disk.
+Currently I don't clean up:

+* Files in C:\Windows\Temp\
+* Logging data in C:\Windows\INF\setupapi.dev
+* DBUtilDrv2 service is left running (although it's in a bad / unusable state and will go away on reboot)
+* DBUtilDrv2 is left in the driverstore
+* I'm sure there are things in the event log that indicate driver installed / removed, etc.

 ## Credit

 This codebase is heavily influenced by PPLKiller (mentioned above).
 It also was influenced by the dbutil_2_3.sys metasploit module as well as [Mitch Zakocs'](https://www.mitchellzakocs.com/blog/dbutil) write up on CVE-2021-21551.